What’s behind Ripple’s rapid surge? Panicked investors hunting for crypto bargains.

 It’s the timing of XRP’s trading surge that supports this idea.
 The currency, introduced in 2013, has rarely exceeded one cent in value since then.
 But it took a sudden uptick in the summer about the same time Bitcoin began to surge, climbing to about 35 cents before dropping again into the twenties and teens.
 Then it began to surge again around December 13 after banks in Japan and Korea announced plans to test the technology.
 Two days later, on December 15, Fortune reported that financial services powerhouse Bloomberg had made XRP one of just four cryptocurrencies it provides pricing data for on its terminal service (the others are heavyweights Bitcoin, Ether, and Litecoin), lending new legitimacy to the currency.
 XRP has since climbed about 1,500 percent to a high of about $3.84 this week.

 Interestingly, Bloomberg’s listing of XRP appears to be more a result of happenstance than careful foresight into the market.
-Bloomberg tapped Luxembourg-based Bitstamp, one of the oldest, most respected global cryptocurrency exchanges for its newly added data feed.
+Bloomberg tapped Luxembourg-based Bitstamp — one of the oldest, most respected global cryptocurrency exchanges — for its newly added data feed.
 And Bitstamp just happens to list XRP among its very short list of currencies as the result of active lobbying Ripple did in 2013/2014 to get on the exchange, Ripple VP Asheesh Birla told VentureBeat.

 Ripple’s investors may not understand the coin